fibercrypto/skycoin-wiki/SOFTWARE-DEVELOPERS-CLICK-HERE.md

 - we need it for the darknet project

-=== ifconfig wrapper for wifi dongles ===
+=== golang wifi controller library ===

-We need method of
+- only needs to work on linux
+- wraps ifconfig?
+- lists wifi devices
-- scanning for wifi networks from golang
+- scans for wifi networks from golang
-- listing wifi devices
 - connecting and disconnected to networks
 - connection status and speed information
+- adhoc mode support?

 === gnet handshake ===